 Conflict engagement is what I help people do.
 I’m not an advocate for conflict-avoidance.
 That being said, there are times when boundaries are effective at improving relationships.

 It’s not necessary to participate in every conflict.

 Sometimes, doing so only adds fuel to the fire, particularly when the heat is still on.
 If the person is a fixture in your life, you will probably need to work toward a resolution.
-It’s perfectly advisable to set clear boundaries, in terms of time, location, agenda and who else will be present.
-Chances are, the other person will find comfort in and agree to your boundaries.

 In the case of that toxic call I described earlier, the first thing I did was limit our interactions, because he kept approaching me in the same toxic, intense and irrational way.
 Over time, his words, even when they were masked as jokes, became increasingly rude, belittling and destructive to our relationship as peers on the board.
 Other leaders complained to me about his negativity during meetings.
 Some tried to call him on it.
 As was my experience, he apparently had private conversations with them that were equally unhelpful.

 While hearing criticism is rarely an enjoyable experience, most reasonable people recognize the powerful benefits that can come from feedback.
 To be empowering, however, it should at least be aimed at having a positive impact on the recipient, if not the improving overall performance of the organization.
 My fellow board member’s approach was neither motivating nor constructive for me.
 His concerns, whether real or imagined, could also erode the momentum of our organization, if not handled carefully.